Countable modular groups of infinite type surfaces: Proof of the main result.

 \textbf{Case 1. $S$ is of genus $0$ and $Ends(S)$ has infinitely many isolated points.}

 First note that for every $n$ if $g(R_n)$ is not freely homotopic to $R_n$ there is some curve $c_n$ of the boundary component of the $R_n$ such that $g(c_n) \cap (R \setminus \overbar{R_n}) \neq \emptyset$.
-This is because the boundary components of $R_n$ are elements of the pairs of pants decomposition described in Section 2 and the $R_n$'s are subsurfaces with boundaries.
+This is because the boundary components of $R_n$ are elements of $\mathcal{P}(R)$ described in Section 2 and the $R_n$'s are sub-surfaces with boundaries.
 Recall from Section 2 that we eliminated the possibility of having infinitely many pairs of pants of type $2$, in fact at most one can occur only in the root.
-Hence, the hyperbolic pairs of pants decomposition of R consists of, at most, one hyperbolic pair of type $2$, and infinitely many of pairs of pants of type $0$ or $1$.
+Hence, the $\mathcal{P}(R)$ consists of, at most, one hyperbolic pair of type $2$, and infinitely many of pairs of pants of type $0$ or $1$.
 Suppose then we have $g(c_n) \cap (R \setminus \overbar{R_n}) \neq \emptyset$, for some $c_n$.
-Since we have a direction of exhaustion and we have genus $0$, there is some geodesic $\sigma_n$ homotopic to $g(c_n)$ such that it has a segment $s_n$ which cuts a hyperbolic pair of pants of type $0$ or $1$.
+Since we have a direction of exhaustion, that is, the exhaustion $\{R_n\}$ is a nested sequence: $R_n \subset R_{n+1}$, and we have genus $0$, there is some geodesic $\sigma_n$ homotopic to $g(c_n)$ such that it has a segment $s_n$ which cuts a hyperbolic pair of pants of type $0$ or $1$.
 The segment $s_n$ cuts the pairs of pants in a boundary component and returns to it in the direction of the orthogonal geodesic on the corresponding pairs of pants that also cuts the same boundary component, see Figures \ref{segment1} and \ref{segment2}.
 We are going to give lower bounds to the length of this segment.